pendulum-project/ntpd-rs/docs/guide/security-guidance.md

 - availability of synchronization: ntpd-rs should actively and continually synchronize with external sources
 - risk of missteering: ntpd-rs should not blindly follow external sources: they may be compromised

 Many of the measures against missteering increase the risk of unavailability and vice versa.
-You must decide what the correct balance is for your use case!
+You must decide what the correct balance is for your use case.

 For instance, the risk of missteering is large if your system deals with public key cryptography.
 The security of the current web certificate system hinges on having a rough (<1day) consensus on what time it is.
 Similarly, the security and functioning of your applications may also be affected.
 A tradeoff that limits the risk of missteering is probably the correct choice.